sim-intel/sim-intel.github.io/_posts/2025-12-26-meta-quest-3-teleop-body-tracking.md

 IsaacSim Robot Commands
 ```

-This architecture decouples the body tracking source from the simulation, making it easy to swap in different tracking systems (Vicon, OptiTrack, etc.) in the future.
+This architecture decouples the body tracking source from the simulation, making it easy to swap in different tracking systems that stream tracking data via OSC.

 ### Testing the Setup

 Once everything is installed and patched:

 1. **Start SteamVR** with ALVR connected
-2. **Put on your Quest 3** and ensure body tracking is active (you should see your body in the home environment)
+2. **Put on your Quest 3** and ensure body tracking is active
 3. **Launch IsaacLab** teleoperation script:

 ```bash